AUDIO VERSION: YouTube Podbean

 There are major problems with you singing about how you are overcoming by the power of Jesus’ Blood.
 Anytime we start talking as if mere attributes of Jesus are the things with the power instead of focusing on Jesus Himself, we start veering off into a bizarre form of idolatry.
 No, there really wasn’t any power in the physical fluid that drained from Jesus’ physical earthsuit (see Hymns That Lead Us Astray: There is Power in the Blood).
 Atonement sacrifices have always been symbolic rituals.
 Yahweh never needed priests to roast Him up some lamb burgers before He could muster up a desire to forgive sins.
 And once you understand that the sacrificial system in Israel wasn’t even functioning for most of Israel’s history you start getting a far more accurate understanding of how unnecessary atonement sacrifices are in the forgiveness process.

-Divine forgiveness is when the true Gods decide to voluntarily change Their attitudes towards us (see What happens to the soul at the moment of salvation?).
+Divine forgiveness is when the true Gods decide to voluntarily change Their attitudes towards us.
 Instead of holding a grudge against us, They decide to be merciful and say, “Let’s move on and leave the past in the past.”
 It doesn’t have anything to do with animals roasting or Jesus dying on a cross.
 Yahweh is not such a miser of mercy that He had to have Jesus convince Him to forgive us.
 Before anyone knew about Jesus, Yahweh was forgiving boatloads of sin and throwing down oceans of mercy and grace onto the heads of snarky rebels.
 When we act like the cross is some magic wand that turned Yahweh into a nice Guy, we are being grossly disrespectful to all three of our Gods.
 Jesus never taught people to view the cross as some “Yahweh fix.”
 He never taught that it was okay to view Yahweh as some angry grudge holder.
 It was only from the New Testament epistles that we picked up all of these lies about Yahweh, and if we were to actually read the Old Testament instead of pretending it is irrelevant, we’d realize how delusional the New Testament writers were.

 Today Christians talk about Jesus’ Blood and Name as if they are magical talismans we can use to make Jesus do what we want.
 We strut around declaring this and that “in the Name of Jesus.”
-We go through a bunch of ridiculous hoopla to figuratively fling Jesus’ blood onto people and places that we want to protect from the forces of evil (see TB Joshua & the SCOAN: Getting Rich on Holy Water).
+We go through a bunch of ridiculous hoopla to figuratively fling Jesus’ blood onto people and places that we want to protect from the forces of evil.
 And while we’re busy acting like wannabe sorcerers, we are only building up Divine wrath against us for our total lack of respect.
 How dare we say that we are overcomers?
 We are totally dependent on our Gods for all things, and this hasn’t changed just because Jesus died on a cross.
 So no, we can’t just rip off Jesus’ Blood and run around overcoming everything we don’t like.
 When we talk like this, we’re just parroting the apostle Paul, who taught that Jesus infuses us with the magical ability to never sin again.

 Despite what you’ve been taught by Christian teachers who are trying to avoid facing what an idiot Paul was, the truth is that the man does not teach that salvation comes through grace and faith.
 Like the apostle John, Paul teaches that salvation can only be acquired through sinless living.
 And by that Paul doesn’t mean you sin and just point back to the Blood of Christ and say, “It’s all good, I’m covered.”
 Paul means that you cannot keep sinning after salvation.
 Paul teaches that Jesus changes your very nature so that you’re a “new creation in Christ” who now has the ability to be totally sinless.
 Paul says that if you’re not perfect, you’re damned (see Romans 6: Paul Baptizes Christians Into Despair).
 Once you understand that Paul was a Pharisee, this makes perfect sense, because the Pharisees always taught that salvation was only offered to the morally perfect, and naturally they included themselves in that group.
 But once you tell people that God demands behavioral perfection from them, you make everyone feel like it’s impossible to ever please God, thus they all go pitching into spiritual despair.
 It was because the Pharisees were intentionally discouraging people from ever feeling like they could get right with God that Jesus had such acrid things to say about them (see Know Your Bible Lesson 62: Woe to the Pharisees).